 Most people change jobs and employers several times over the course of their careers.
 When they move on, those who participated in an employer-sponsored retirement plan, such as a Savings Incentive Match Plan for Employees (SIMPLE) IRA or a 401(k) plan, are then faced with figuring out what to do with the assets that accumulated in the plan.

 Assuming you don't want to withdraw the assets, which will likely require you to pay taxes on un-taxed amounts, you generally have three other options for dealing with 401(k) assets in a former employer's plan.
-You can leave them in the plan or roll them over—that is, transfer them to a rollover IRA or a new employer's 401(k) or another qualified retirement plan.
+You can leave them in the plan or roll them over—that is, move them into a rollover IRA or a new employer's 401(k) or another qualified retirement plan.